This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 48 Dialogues

-Secular historians say he did not exist but there are numerous references to him in the Bible including his being tricked into throwing Daniel to the lions.
+Mede king who defeats the Babylonian king Belshazzar.
+Secular historians say he did not exist but the numerous references to him including his being tricked into throwing Daniel to the lions cannot be ignored.

 The Darius mentioned in Ezra who finds the original decree of Cyrus to allow the rebuilding of the temple is a later king.
-The Darius in our movie appears in Daniel 5, 6, 9, and 11.

 ASHPENAZ